 Dataset

-The mtcars data set is a built-in data set in R that contains information on various car models.
-It was collected by Motor Trend magazine in 1974 and includes the following variables:
+data set in R that contains information on various car models.
+It was collected

-mpg: Miles per gallon (response variable)
+mpg: Miles per gallon (response

-cyl: Number of cylinders in the engine
+cyl: Number of cylinders in the

-disp: Engine displacement (in cubic inches)
+disp: Engine displacement (in

 hp: Engine horsepower